Yes We Can, Be Great Again: A Real Plan to Fix the American Workforce

-I'm Rex Barr Jr., President of Catan Strategy Group and a former childcare center operator based in Cypress, Texas.
-The Trump administration recently proposed spending $1.8 billion on what it called an "Anti-Weaponization Fund."
-Both Republicans and Democrats pushed back on it.
+I'm Rex Barr Jr., President of Catan Strategy Group, a business consulting firm in Cypress, Texas.
+I also spent three years operating a childcare center early in my career.
+The Trump administration recently proposed spending $1.8 billion on what they called an "Anti-Weaponization Fund."
+Both parties rejected it.
 Courts blocked it.
-And as of this week, the administration appears to be walking away from it entirely.
-You can read more about it here via PBS NewsHour.
+This week, the administration walked away from it entirely.
+You can read about it here via PBS NewsHour.

-I have a better idea for that money.
+I have a better use for that $1.8 billion.

-I am not a politician.
-I do not have strong allegiance to any party.
-But I am a business owner, someone who earlier in my career operated a childcare center, and someone who has spent the last several years helping small businesses across the country hire better, operate better, and compete.
-What I see every single day in the American workforce concerns me.
-And what frustrates me even more is that nobody is proposing anything real to fix it.
+I'm not a politician and I don't have a party.
+I'm a business owner.
+I'm someone who has worked with hundreds of small business owners across the country trying to hire better, operate better, and compete.
+What I see in the American workforce every single day concerns me.
+What frustrates me more is that nobody is proposing anything real to fix it.

-I am proposing a program I am calling the Yes We Can, Be Great Again Program.
-The goal is simple: invest in American children ages 3 to 5, build the foundational skills they are missing, and create a workforce over the next 15 to 20 years that can actually compete in a global economy.
+I'm calling it the Yes We Can, Be Great Again Program.
+The goal is straightforward.
+Invest in American children ages 3 to 5.
+Build the foundational skills they're missing right now.
+Create a workforce over the next 15 to 20 years that can actually compete.

-Here is what I know: the American workforce is struggling.
-Not because people are lazy.
-Not because of immigration or automation or any of the easy answers politicians love to reach for.
-The workforce is struggling because we failed to build the right foundation in the people who make it up.
+Here's what I know: the American workforce is broken.
+Not because people don't want to work.
+Not because of immigration or automation or whatever the politicians are blaming this week.
+It's broken because we never built the right foundation in the first place.

 Emotional regulation.
 Physical health.
-Basic understanding of nutrition.
-These are not soft skills.
-These are the building blocks of a productive human being.
-And we are not teaching them.
+Nutrition.
+These aren't soft skills.
+They're the building blocks of a functional human being.
+We're not teaching them.

-The result is a workforce that costs businesses more in healthcare every year, burns out faster, struggles to manage stress, and cannot perform at the level a competitive global economy demands.
+The result is a workforce that costs you more in healthcare every year.
+They burn out faster.
+They can't manage stress.
+They can't perform at the level a global economy requires.

 We can fix this.
-But we have to start early.
-And I mean early.
+We just have to start early.

-There are approximately 63,000 private childcare centers in the United States — from Philadelphia to Cypress, Texas all the way to San Diego.
-More than 85 percent of them are small and independently operated.
+There are approximately 63,000 private childcare centers in the United States.
+From Philadelphia to Cypress, Texas to San Diego.
+More than 85 percent are small, independently operated.
 That includes:

 That gives us roughly 53,550 small independent centers nationwide.